NataliaVelasquez18/Election_Analysis/README.md

 <img src="https://github.com/nativelasquez-austin/Election_Analysis/blob/main/Resources/csv_file.png" width="250" height="250" />

 * Python version 3 will be installed in the computer we will perform the analysis.
-It is an open source program which means it's free
+It is an open source software which means it's free for any organization

+* Despite being an open source software, the information processed in the program remains confidential and will only be stored in the organization's computer.

-* An example of how we can re-use the code is by replacing in the following piece of code the name of your csv file:
+* An example of how we can re-use the code is by replacing in the following piece of code the name of your csv file with the tabulated results:

 <img src="https://github.com/nativelasquez-austin/Election_Analysis/blob/main/Resources/your_file_name.png" width="350" height="150" />

 * Another example.
-With the following piece of code, we will make sure that we replace with the apropriate column to match the csv file previously used:
+With the following piece of code, we will replace with the apropriate column index to match any csv file.
+In this case we have in the County name in the second column and the Candidate name in the third column.
+We only need to know the order of the columns and what each one represents.

 <img src="https://github.com/nativelasquez-austin/Election_Analysis/blob/main/Resources/columns.png" width="350" height="150" />